 Information sent on behalf of Cambridgeshire Constabulary

-Here is our weekly summary of offences and incidents affecting your community, reported to police during the period 29th October to 4th November.
-Very unhappily, there have been several burglaries and attempted burglaries reported in the village this week amongst other incidents:
+Here is our weekly summary of offences and incidents affecting your community, reported to police during the period 8th to 14th October:

 To see details of Policing Summaries for neighbouring areas, please click on the following link and scroll down the page to select areas of interest: